-Suggestive evidence is more consistent with peer socialization in college and long-run mechanisms than intentional efforts by faculty or curricula.
+Suggestive evidence is more consistent with peer socialization during college and long-run mechanisms than intentional efforts by faculty or curricula.
 Students who attend UC campuses as a result of the policy are exposed to more secular and left-leaning peers, live with other college students more often, and are more likely to attain a bachelor's degree, earn higher incomes, and enroll in graduate school.
-UC faculty also lean left relative to their counterparts at other colleges, but self-report greater support for the rights of speakers they disagree with and much less interest in influencing politics, society, and their students' civic engagement.
+UC faculty also lean left relative to their counterparts at less selective colleges, but self-report greater support for allowing speeches by far-right speakers and much less interest in influencing politics, society, and their students' civic engagement.
+As the HERI data demonstrate, the gradients in student and faculty characteristics within California parallel those in other higher education settings.